erik-451/erik-451.github.io/_posts/2022-03-21-CSRF-Attacks.md

 ![cookieToken](https://user-images.githubusercontent.com/47476901/159374578-694ad92d-dc4c-43c5-b169-a32c28eebf3f.png)

 Since the token was validated in the cookie, we can send the request to change the mail.
+Again we can use CRLF Intection to indicate the token

 ```html
 <html>